I am a sole trader providing editorial services such as writing, editing and proofreading.

 - Information related to your enquiry

 - I use Google Analytics to help me understand how you use my website, such as which pages you visited and how long you spent on each one.
-All data collected by Google Analytics is GDPR compliant.
+All data collected by Google Analytics is GDPR/UK-GDPR compliant.

 How do I collect your data?